internetarchive/dweb-mirror/INSTALLATION-work.md

 ### 2. Install dweb-mirror

-There are two alternatives, either as an "Appliance" which we recommend for most users,

-Or if you want to develop the code then skip to 2B
+* 2A: dweb-mirror as a server on Rachel 3+ or RPI3 or RPI4
+* 2B: For developers only on OSX or Linux
+* 2C: Internet in a Box
+* 2D: Orange Pi / Armbian
+* 2E: Rachel on RPI

-#### dweb-mirror as a server / appliance (tested on Rachel 3+ and RPi3)
+#### 2A. dweb-mirror as a server (tested on Rachel 3+ and RPi3)

 We will install it as a standard node_module under your home directory.